nrdvana/userp/doc/protocol.md

   * align - power-of-2 bits to which the value will be aligned, measured from start of block.
     Zero causes bit-packing.
 3 causes byte-alignment.
 5 causes 4-byte alignment, and so on.
-  * pad   - number of 0x00 bytes to follow the encoded value (useful for nul-terminated strings)
+  * pad   - number of NUL bytes to follow the encoded value (useful for nul-terminated strings)

 ### Integer